unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Keyboard Test Data allows the keyboard author to provide regression test data to validate the repertoire and behavior of a keyboard.
 Tooling can run these regression tests against an implementation, and can also be used as part of the development cycle to validate that keyboard changes do not deviate from expected behavior.

 Test data files have a separate DTD, named `ldmlKeyboardTest.dtd`.
+Note that multiple test data files can refer to the same keyboard.
+Test files should be named similarly to the keyboards which they test, such as `fr_test.xml` to test `fr.xml`.

 Sample test data files are located in the `keyboards/test` subdirectory.

 The following describes the structure of a keyboard test file.